 When faced with a body of water that is either very hot or very cold, look for water in the lake that is different than the rest.
 For example, in a very cold lake, look for areas in a lake that are a little warmer than others.
 Bass may move into those areas to escape the cold weather.

-I remember being on Lake Seminole for a Bass Nation tournament when it was very cold.
-The lake was experiencing lower than normal temperatures.
+I remember being on Lake Seminole for a Bass Nation tournament when it was extremely cold.
+The lake was experiencing lower-than-normal temperatures.

 Our strategy specifically revolved around finding warmer water.
 We looked for shallow water that would warm up faster than the rest of the lake.
 Even if the water in an area is warmer by just a couple of degrees, bass can react favorably to the difference.

-When trying to understand how to find bass fishing spots, water temperature should be taken into consideration.
-Although there are many nuances involved when considering water temperature, generally speaking, in warmer water, bass feed a little more aggressively so bigger, faster-moving baits may be in order (except for extreme heat where slow baits may prevail).
-Colder water means bass are more lethargic as a result of lower metabolism so tactics that use a slower presentation make more sense.
+Water temperature should be considered when trying to understand how to find bass fishing spots.
+Although many nuances are involved when considering water temperature, generally speaking, bass feed a little more aggressively in warmer water, so bigger, faster-moving baits may be in order (except for extreme heat where slow baits may prevail).
+Colder water means bass are more lethargic as a result of lower metabolism, so tactics that use a slower presentation make more sense.

 Tip #3 Understand the impact of Wind on Bass Fishing Spots

-Wind can certainly be a friend or foe when bass fishing.
+Wind can undoubtedly be a friend or foe when bass fishing.
 Some people love it, others not so much.

-Wind can stimulate bass, fire them up, and may push fish higher in the water column and towards the surface.
-When it’s windy, work baits with a “louder” presentation that attracts more attention like a chatterbait or walking bait.
+Wind can stimulate bass, fire them up, and push fish higher in the water column and toward the surface.
+When windy, work baits with a “louder” presentation that attracts more attention, like a chatterbait or walking bait.
 Finesse presentations are probably out the door in extremely windy conditions.

-When fishing with soft plastics, remember that you’ll need enough weight to keep your bait near your intended bottom targets.
-When it’s extra windy, add a little more weight than you would normally use to maintain the same bottom contact as usual.
+When fishing with soft plastics, remember you’ll need enough weight to keep your bait near your intended bottom targets.
+When it’s extra windy, add a little more weight than you would typically use to maintain the same bottom contact as usual.

 Tip #4 Weather Directly Affects Where You Find Bass

-Weather can have a micro effect on the lake that you are fishing meaning that you should seriously consider the weather at your target body of water.
-The weather on your specific day of fishing as well as the days leading up to your fishing day will have a direct impact on fish location, feeding intensity, and more.
+Weather can have a micro effect on the lake you are fishing, meaning that you should seriously consider the weather at your target body of water.
+The weather on your specific day of fishing and the days leading up to your fishing day will directly impact fish location, feeding intensity, and more.

-On bright, sunny days, conversely, cover is more important to bass and they hold much tighter to their normal ambush spots.
-Targeting specific cover is a better strategy for these kinds of days.
-I like baits like punchbaits, a Texas-rigged worm, and a speed worm or other bait that is able to be fished close to cover without getting stuck.
+Conversely, cover is more important to bass on bright, sunny days, and they hold much tighter to their usual ambush spots.
+Therefore, targeting specific cover is a better strategy for these kinds of days.
+I like baits like punchbaits, a Texas-rigged worm, and a speed worm or other bait that can be fished close to cover without getting stuck.

 Tip #5 Research and Technology Are Tools for Locating Bass

-Technology has come a very, very long way over the last few years and is an essential tool for breaking down a new lake..
-If you have electronics available to you, put them to good use to survey the lake looking for underwater holding areas where bass may congregate.
+Technology has come a long way over the last few years and is essential for breaking down a new lake.
+If you have electronics available, put them to good use to survey the lake, looking for underwater holding areas where bass may congregate.

 There’s google earth and google earth pro.
 They are quite different.
 Google earth pro must be downloaded to your computer.

 I opt for google earth pro for some specific reasons.
-The biggest advantage to pro is that you can go back in history to see lake transformations over time which allows you to identify underwater structure or cover that may not be visible on the most current edition of live google earth.
-You may find old roadbeds, a sunken boat, grass beds, and other underwater features that are present year after year.
+The most significant advantage to pro is that you can go back in history to see lake transformations over time which allows you to identify underwater structure or cover that may not be visible on the most current edition of live google earth.
+For example, you may find old roadbeds, sunken boats, grass beds, and other underwater features present year after year.

-Navionics and Lakemaster are powerful tools for finding bass fishing spots and are capable of showing topographical areas that make sense.
+Navionics and Lakemaster are powerful tools for finding bass fishing spots and can show topographical areas that make sense.
 Ledges, ditches, creek bends, points, and more are all great structures that can be identified by using Navionics.

 Do your homework.
-Much of “fishing” can be done before you even make your first cast.
-Your work at home is every bit as important as your work on the lake when you are looking for identifiable patterns for how to find bass.
+Much of “fishing” can be done before making your first cast.
+Your work at home is as important as your work on the lake when you are looking for identifiable patterns for finding bass.

 Tip #6 Use Seasonal Patterns to Find Bass